Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

+Here we summarize two theorems from Fan's seminal paper on deconvolution \cite{Fan1991}.
+The following theorems provide the convergence rate of the kernel deconvolution estimator as well as its consistency under the setup where the noise density is known.
+Specifically, the signal density is assumed to belong to Fan's $\cC_{m, \alpha, B}$ class for some $m,B \geq0$, and $\alpha \in [0,1)$ \eqref{eqn:kernel.est} and the noise density is assumed supersmooth \eqref{eqn:supersmooth}.

-The following theorem provides the consistency and the convergence rate of the kernel density estimator with known noise density (Eq. \eqref{eqn:kernel.est}) when the error distribution is supersmooth.
-We use subscript $n$ in $\hat{f}_n$ to emphasize that $\hat{f}_X$ is an estimator for $f_X$ based on $n$ samples. \begin{theorem}[\citet{Fan1991}, Theorem 1] Let the kernel satisfies (K1), (K2), (K3), and the distribution of error satisfies (N1).
-With the choice of kernel bandwidth parameter $h_n = \left(4\gamma\right)^{\frac{1}{\beta}}\left( \log n \right)^{-\frac{1}{\beta}}$, we have
+We use the subscript $n$ in $\hat{f}_n$ to emphasize that $\hat{f}_X$ is an estimator for $f_X$ based on $n$ samples. \begin{theorem}[\citet{Fan1991}, Theorem 1] Suppose that the noise density is known and super-smooth as defined in \eqref{eqn:supersmooth}.
+Given a kernel that satisfies (K1), (K2), (K3), (K4), it is possible to achieve